Authentication, authorization, and accounting. See also TACACS+ and RADIUS.

 Internet Message Access Protocol.
 Method of accessing e-mail or bulletin board messages kept on a mail server that can be shared.
 IMAP permits client e-mail applications to access remote message stores as if they were local without actually transferring the message.

-An access rule automatically created by the adaptive security appliance based on default rules or as a result of user-defined rules.
+An access rule automatically created by the ASA based on default rules or as a result of user-defined rules.

 International Mobile Subscriber Identity.
 One of two components of a GTP tunnel ID, the other being the NSAPI.
 See also NSAPI.

-The first interface, usually port 1, that connects your internal, trusted network protected by the adaptive security appliance.
+The first interface, usually port 1, that connects your internal, trusted network protected by the ASA.
 See also interface, interface name.

-The adaptive security appliance inspects certain application-level protocols to identify the location of embedded addressing information in traffic.
+The ASA inspects certain application-level protocols to identify the location of embedded addressing information in traffic.
 Inspection allows NAT to translate these embedded addresses and to update any checksum or other fields that are affected by the translation.
 Because many protocols open secondary TCP or UDP ports, each application inspection engine also monitors sessions to determine the port numbers for secondary channels.
 The initial session on a well-known port is used to negotiate dynamically assigned port numbers.
 The application inspection engine monitors these sessions, identifies the dynamic port assignments, and permits data exchange on these ports for the duration of the specific session.
-Some of the protocols that the adaptive security appliance can inspect are CTIQBE, FTP, H.323, HTTP, MGCP, SMTP, and SNMP.
+Some of the protocols that the ASA can inspect are CTIQBE, FTP, H.323, HTTP, MGCP, SMTP, and SNMP.

-The physical connection between a particular network and a adaptive security appliance.
+The physical connection between a particular network and a ASA.

 interface IP address

-The IP address of the adaptive security appliance network interface.
+The IP address of the ASA network interface.
 Each interface IP address must be unique.
 Two or more interfaces must not be given the same IP address or IP addresses that are on the same IP network.

-Human-readable name assigned to the adaptive security appliance network interface.
-The inside interface default name is "inside" and the outside interface default name is "outside."
+Human-readable name assigned to the ASA network interface.
+The inside interface default name is “inside” and the outside interface default name is “outside.”
 See also inside and outside.

 Internet Protocol.
 IP protocols are the most popular nonproprietary protocols because they can be used to communicate across any set of interconnected networks and are equally well suited for LAN and WAN communications.